tochalid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an an iterative approach.
+To train the model, I used an an iterative approach for the hyperparameters.
 First checked underfitting with batchsize 2 which produced constant accuracy.
 Than switched to 128 which is overfitting.
 Accomplished some 0.89 validation accuracy.
 Decided to "early-terminate" in order to prevent overfitting, limited epochs to 10.
 Decreased sigma from 1 to 0.05 to reduce "oszillation" of accuracy.
 Learning kept to 0.001 due to overfitting less sensible.

 ####4.
 Reused LeNet architecture which is suitable due to its application for character classification, thus well-known for its accuracy.
 In order to get the validation set accuracy to be at least 0.93 it has been sufficient to apply grayscale and normalization, than regularization and dropout to minimize impact of overfitting.